creative curation assignment

 Guidelines for Content (i.e. What am I doing?!)

-PRESENT – you want to inform your audience of something about your chosen object/event.
+PRESENT – Inform your audience about your chosen object/event.
 Bring it to life for us.
-Illuminate its significance within its cultural/historical context.
-Translate it for your audience.

 Rationale (i.e. Why am I doing this?!)